Display Advertising Services on Google, Facebook and More

 In short, PPC advertisers are billed when their ad gets clicked, and CPM advertisers are billed per one thousand impressions.
 The former is ideal for lead-generation and ecommerce campaigns, while the latter is great if you have loftier branding goals in mind (when you simply want as many eyeballs on your ads as possible).

 Google Ads and other platforms often give you a choice between the two, so you can pick your own poison if you’d like to.
-At Majux, we like the granular control given by the PPC model, so that’s what we usually choose when conducting PPC for medical staffing agencies, law firms, or eCommerce clients.
+At Majux, we like the granular control given by the PPC model, so that’s what we usually choose when conducting PPC for law firms.

 Display Ad Designs: What Works And What Doesn’t?